Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Introduction

-To fully understand the scene structure, we propose an end-to-end MPI-based approach that fully explores the properties of cross-scale image pairs by leveraging vanilla MPI in an efficient multiscale guided coarse-to-fine pipeline.
-Firstly, we introduce a novel MPI representation established on a lightweight plane-aware attention module.
+To fully understand the scene structure, we propose an end-to-end MPI-based approach that fully explores the properties of cross-scale image pairs by leveraging vanilla MPIs in an efficient multiscale guided coarse-to-fine pipeline.
+First, we introduce a novel MPI representation established on a lightweight plane-aware attention module.
 Compared with the original MPI estimation network with simple concatenation and convolution, our plane-aware attention mechanism explicitly captures correspondences along depth planes.
-Moreover, compared with popular non-local attention mechanisms~\cite{wang2018non, fu2019dual, wang2019learning, yang2020learning} which have to maintain a huge matrix for exhaustive pixel-to-pixel comparison, it takes much less computation and storage space.
-Secondly, in order to estimate robust and detailed correspondences in a space with a considerable resolution difference, \eg, 8$\times$, we design a multiscale guided upsampling module.
-This module takes the correspondences captured in low-resolution (LR) space as input, and conducts a gentle correspondence upsampling with guidance from the HR reference view in a coarse-to-fine manner, producing a super-resolved MPI.
+Moreover, compared with popular non-local attention mechanisms~\cite{wang2018non, fu2019dual, wang2019learning, yang2020learning}, which have to maintain a large matrix for exhaustive pixel-to-pixel comparison, it takes much fewer computations and less storage space.
+Second, to estimate robust and detailed correspondences in a space with a considerable resolution difference, \eg, 8$\times$, we design a multiscale guided upsampling module.
+This module takes the correspondences captured in LR space as input and conducts gentle correspondence upsampling with guidance from the HR reference view in a coarse-to-fine manner, producing super-resolved MPIs.
 Finally, accurate transmission and fusion of high-quality details can be accomplished utilizing the obtained super-resolved MPI representation.
-The entire pipeline is designed in an end-to-end fashion, and is able to infer high fidelity depth information in an unsupervised manner.
-Experimental results show our method is visually and quantitatively superior to existing methods with high computational efficiency.
+The entire pipeline is designed in an end-to-end fashion and can infer high-fidelity depth information in an unsupervised manner.
+Experimental results show that our method is visually and quantitatively superior to existing methods with high computational efficiency.
 We also build a real hybrid cross-scale stereo system and collect zooming data to validate the superior performance of the proposed algorithm.
-The main contributions of this paper are:
+The main contributions of this paper are as follows:

-\begin{itemize} \item We take a close look at the RefSR problem through the lens of the MPI representation, achieving super-resolution up to 8$\times$ on real hybrid imaging systems. \item We propose a novel plane-aware attention mechanism for MPI estimation which can achieve more explicit and efficient correspondence estimation compared with the original direct concatenation-and-convolution operation.
+\begin{itemize} \item We take a close look at the RefSR problem through the lens of the MPI representation, achieving super-resolution up to 8$\times$ on real hybrid imaging systems. \item We propose a novel plane-aware attention mechanism for MPI estimation that can achieve more explicit and efficient correspondence estimation compared with the original direct concatenation-and-convolution operation.